Present Value Calculator

 Why Future Money Is Worth Less Than Present Money

-A dollar received in 10 years is worth less than a dollar today.
+Money received in 10 years is worth less than the same amount today.
 Present value calculation quantifies exactly how much less.
-The dollar today can be invested to grow to more than one dollar in 10 years at any positive rate of return.
-Conversely, the present value of a future dollar is what you would need to invest today, at the assumed rate, to have exactly that dollar in the future.
-At a 7% discount rate, 1,000 received in 10 years has present value of 508 today.
+An amount held today can be invested to grow to more than its face value in 10 years at any positive rate of return.
+Conversely, the present value of a future amount is what you would need to invest today, at the assumed rate, to reach that amount in the future.
+At a 7% discount rate, 1,000 received in 10 years has a present value of 508 today.

 When Present Value Analysis Matters